Cheddar is the most popular type of cheese in the world.

 4. Cheddar Is a Source of Fermented Dairy

-On this note, systematic reviews and randomized controlled trials strongly suggest that dairy fat is nothing to worry about.
+On this note, systematic reviews and randomized controlled trials suggest that dairy fat is nothing to worry about.

 Notably, several studies find that high-fat dairy foods are neutral – or possibly even protective – against a variety of chronic diseases;